krishpatel9362-kp/Leetcode-Journey/Two-Pointers/README.md

 - Time Complexity: O(n)
 - Space Complexity: O(n)

+## 15 - 3Sum

+- Brute force checks every possible triplet and takes O(n³).
+- Sorting the array enables the use of the Two Pointers pattern.
+- Fix one element and reduce the problem to a Two Sum search.
+- Use left and right pointers to find pairs that complete the triplet.
+- Skip duplicate values for the fixed element and the two pointers to avoid duplicate triplets.
+- Sorting transforms an O(n³) problem into an O(n²) solution.
+- Time Complexity: O(n²)
+- Space Complexity: O(1) (excluding output storage)

 ## What I Learned

 - Sorted arrays often allow duplicates to be processed in a single pass.